 Many people who come to Costa Rica think that because they are coming in the sunny season, they will not see a drop of rain or save some money coming in the rainy season, but then, again, they will have to put up with the rain.

 The bottom line is: “We are in the tropics”

 Weather in Costa Rica goes by other rules, some still hidden from humans.
-However we locals we have learned to read the signs that can tell us a bit of the how the weather is going to be like in the following hours
+However, we locals have learned to read the signs that can tell us a bit the how the weather is going to be like in the following hours

 You may also like to read: The insider’s guide to the hummingbirds of Costa Rica

 You may have pouring rains in the sunny season and gorgeous sunny days in the rainy season.

 Although, yes… there will be more sunny days from November to May than from May to November.